Specialty Designation

 Average ratio of full-time physician faculty to resident/fellow

-Average days off duty per week
+Average hours on duty per week

 Specialty Overview